-- 1. Temporary sidewalk signs such as A-frame sandwich boards are permitted on public sidewalks immediately adjacent to a business for the purpose of advertising food or products sold within. - 2.
-The placement of signs on the sidewalk must maintain a clear sidewalk path of a minimum dimension of six feet. - 3.
-The dimensions of the sign shall be no greater than two and a half feet wide and five feet high.
+- 1. Temporary Sidewalk Signs are permitted on public sidewalks immediately adjacent to a building being occupied by the advertiser on the sign. - 2.
+Each business may have up to two Sidewalk Signs. - 3.
+The placement of signs on the sidewalk must maintain a clear sidewalk path of a minimum dimension of six feet. - 4.
+The dimensions of the sign shall be no greater than three feet wide and five feet high.